CIGC Is The Destination For Life-Changing Minimally Invasive GYN Surgery

 Procedures are performed in an outpatient setting.

 Patients will need to have hotel accommodations arranged prior to surgery.
 Plan to arrive no later than 1 day prior to the surgery, and stay for 3 additional days after surgery.
 (A minimum of 4 days.)

-All patients must come with a companion.
+All patients must come with a companion who will assume care for the first night.
 This can be a family member, a friend or a nurse.
 Patients will not be able to care for themselves for the first few days after surgery.
-It is important to have someone with you who can help during that initial stage.
+It is important to have someone with you who can help during that initial stage, but it is imperative that the patient have a companion for the first night after surgery.

 OPTIONAL NURSING SERVICES